 Air fryer peppers are the best in a stir fry, on burgers, or a simple side dish with dinner.
-Choose your favorite bell peppers colors and use our instructions to make this great air fryer recipe. (originally published 7/20, affiliate links present)
+Choose your favorite bell peppers colors and use our instructions to make this great air fryer recipe.

 These go with all sorts of things.
-Served with fajitas with onions, as a healthy side dish or just as a low carb snack we love them any way.
+Served with fajitas with air fryer onions, as a healthy side dish or just as a low carb snack we love them any way.
 Want them spicy?
 No problem, just add a bit of chili powder or dry Sriracha into the mix and enjoy.
 The outside edges get crispy while the insides are perfectly tender.
 The best way to make them I tell you.

 We serve these with so many things.
 Great with strips of beef or chicken added in there to make a batch of air fryer fajitas.
 Load them on top of a grilled burger for some texture and added flavor, I mean the list goes on and on…